Extensive Range

 The History of Lapsang Souchong Tea

 When it was first imported to Europe, Lapsang Souchong was used for medical purposes and sold in pharmacies.
-Like many teas, it has health-promoting properties in the way of antioxidants, vitamins and minerals.
+Like many teas, it contains antioxidants, vitamins and minerals.
 It also contains theanine, an amino acid known for its relaxing and stress-reducing effects.

 How Lapsang Souchong is Produced